atomicals-community/atomicals-guide/collection-containers/dmint-guide.md

 }
 ```

-> ​❗ It is recommended to validate each item to ensure the effectiveness of all data.​
+> ❗ It is recommended to validate each item to ensure the effectiveness of all data.

 ### **Mint NFT Item**